0 item $0.00

 About the Cardiometabolic Imaging laboratory

-As well as targeting cardiovascular disease in early disease phenotypes such as adults with isolated type 2 diabetes or obesity without cardiovascular complications, we also investigate the combined impact of diabetes and common cardiovascular conditions such as valvular heart disease, particularly aortic stenosis and inherited cardiomyopathies, in adults who have comorbid diabetes.
+Our research spans the full spectrum of cardiometabolic disease.
+We investigate early disease stages in adults with isolated type 2 diabetes or obesity who haven't yet developed cardiovascular complications.
+We also examine the combined impact of diabetes and common cardiovascular conditions such as valvular heart disease — particularly aortic stenosis — and inherited cardiomyopathies in adults who have comorbid diabetes.

-2. Testing novel treatment strategies with randomised clinical trials by monitoring the heart’s response to treatment using CMR imaging and MR Spectroscopy biomarkers to tackle cardiovascular disease in patients with T2D.
+Testing new treatment strategies through randomised clinical trials, using CMR imaging and MR spectroscopy biomarkers to monitor the heart's response to treatment and tackle cardiovascular disease in patients with type 2 diabetes.

 Support us